Skip to main navigation Skip to main content

 We could put loneliness on the list.

-We could put the list on the list, its infinity.
+We could put this list on the list,

-—from “Fields of No One to Ask” In Catherine Barnett's The Game of Boxes, love stutters its way in and out of both family and erotic bonds.
-Whittled down to song and fragments of story, these poems teeter at the edge of dread.
-A gang of unchaperoned children, grappling with blame and forgiveness, speak with tenderness and disdain about “the mothers” and “the fathers,” absent figures they seek in “the faces of clouds” and in the cars that pass by.
-Other poems investigate the force of maternal love and its at-times misguided ferocities.
-The final poem, a long sequence of nocturnes, eschews almost everything but the ghostly erotic.
-These are bodies at the edge of experience, watchful and defamiliarized.
+—from “Chorus” Whittled down to song and fragments of story, these poems teeter at the edge of dread.
+In Catherine Barnett's second book, love stutters its way in and out of both family and erotic bonds.
+A gang of unchaperoned children, grappling with blame and forgiveness, speak with tenderness and disdain about “the mothers” and “the fathers,” absent figures they seek in “the face of the clouds” and in the cars that pass by.
+In an extended sequence of nocturnes, a man and a woman eschew almost everything but the ghostly erotic and its stark love.
+The final poems hover above dread, or burrow beneath it, to discover "the intersection / of Meaning and Pleasure, which the map / says is a little further inside of here."

 Share Title